Span of control: Overview

 The current shift to self-directed cross-functional teams and other forms of non-hierarchical structures, have made the concept of span of control less important.

 Theories about the optimum span of control go back to V. A. Graicunas.
 In 1933 he used assumptions about mental capacity and attention span to develop a set of practical heuristics.
 Lyndall Urwick (1956) developed a theory based on geographical dispersion and the need for face to face meetings.
 In spite of numerous attempts since then, no convincing theories have been presented.
 This is because the optimum span of control depends on numerous variables including organizational structure, available technology, the functions being performed, and the competencies of the manager as well as staff.
 An alternative view is proposed by Elliott Jaques that a manager may have up to as many immediate subordinates that they can know personally in the sense that they can assess personal effectiveness.

-Factors affecting span of control
+Factors considerable deciding span of control

 These are the factors affecting span of control: